abridged/collabland-dev/docs/upstream-integrations/index.md

 The Collab.Land team will sponsor your Miniapp for approval as a [DAO proposal](https://help.collab.land/governance/proposals).
 This process takes 14 days, following the [2/7/5 Proposal cycle](https://help.collab.land/governance/proposals#proposal-cycle).

 If your Miniapp proposal passes, congratulations!
 You may now pay the Marketplace listing fee using Unlock Protocol.
 The Collab.Land will add your [documentation](#documentation) to the Marketplace and activate your Miniapp for admins to install to their communities.

+### Going Live

+At first, your Miniapp will go live exclusively within the Collab.Land Discord server to enable communication between early users and Miniapp developers before wider rollout.